eridur-de/mightyscape-1.1-deprecated/README.md

 # Requirements / Tested environment

-   * tested with InkScape portable Version (1.1dev 2020-07-27).
-Definitely works with too InkScape *.msi / *.exe installation too!
+   * tested with InkScape
+       * Windows portable Version (1.1dev 2020-07-27) @ Windows 10
+       * Linux dev trunk (https://inkscape.org/de/release/inkscape-master/gnulinux/ubuntu/ppa/dl/) @ Ubuntu 20 LTS
    * tested using Python 3.8.5 64 Bit
-   * this package is oriented for Windows 10 64 Bit users (sorry for the Linux users - i will try to focus on that later) but most things should run on Linux too
-   * some extensions require custom Python installation.
+   * some extensions require custom Python installation/modules.
 So i provide a description on how to do this (see documentation).
-   * some extensions require additional packages or other installers (see documentation).
+   * some extensions require additional packages or other installers (see documentation too).

 # Remaining ToDos

-  * Implement bug fixes like harmonizing the handling of external application calls
-  * Integrate more extensions
-  * make extension GUIs nicer using recent *.inx feature set
   * clean code
   * make more precise documentation with more examples
+  * remove old deprecations
+  * check out command line handling of extension.
+This was totally ignored yet

 # Documentation and examples
 Please see at https://wiki.fablabchemnitz.de/pages/viewpage.action?pageId=73040380